Sundance Resort: Skiing trails

-Today, Sundance Mountain Resort has skiing for every ability, with 20% beginner trails, 40% intermediate trails and 40% advanced trails.
+Today, Sundance Mountain Resort has skiing for every ability, with 20% beginner trails, 40% intermediate trails, and 40% advanced trails.
 The resort terrain climbs 2,150 vertical feet (2150 ft) up the northeast slope of Mount Timpanogos, reaching the crest of the ridge at Bearclaw Cabin.
 This restaurant at the resort's apex of 8,250 ft provides spectacular 360° views of the surrounding landscape, and of Mount Timpanogos as it rises to a height just short of 12,000 ft.

 Chairlifts

+The resort has four chairlifts and a handle tow for beginners at the mountain's base.

-In 1994, CTEC constructed a fixed-grip quad named Ray's, to honor Ray Stewart and his work in developing Timp Haven.
+In 1994, CTEC added a fixed-grip quad lift, named Ray's, to honor Ray Stewart and his work in developing Timp Haven.
 The lift offered direct access to the back of the mountain and covered over 5,400 feet with a vertical rise of 1,400 feet, with an uphill capacity of 1,800 people per hour.

-The mountain is serviced by four chairlifts and a handle tow for beginners at the mountain's base.
-Sundance now offers the 6th longest zip line in the United States, which features the most vertical drop of any zip line on the North American Continent.

-In 2016, the Arrowhead triple was retired and replaced with a fixed-grip quad, constructed by Doppelmayr USA.
-The new lift was named Red's, after Redford and his family, and carried 500 more people uphill per hour over its predecessor.
+In 2016, the Arrowhead triple was retired and replaced with a fixed-grip quad made by Doppelmayr USA.
+The new lift was named Red's, after Redford and his family, and carried 500 more people uphill per hour than its predecessor.

-For the 2021-2022 season, Doppelmayr USA constructed two chairlifts to replace the aging Ray's lift.
-The front side portion was replaced by a high speed quad, known as the Outlaw Express, running on an alignment previously used by the Mandan double chairlift that Ray's replaced, with a mid-unload station below Marmot Gulch to service beginner terrain that had been accessible from the winter mid-station on Ray's.
-The backside portion was replaced with a new fixed grip quad called Stairway, running from the bottom of Red's to the Mandan summit.
+For the 2021-2022 season, Doppelmayr USA built two chairlifts to replace Ray's lift.
+The front side portion was replaced by a high-speed quad, known as the Outlaw Express, running on an alignment previously used by the Mandan double chairlift that Ray's replaced, with a mid-unload station below Marmot Gulch to serve beginner terrain that had been accessible from the winter mid-station on Ray's.
+The backside portion was replaced with a new fixed-grip quad called Stairway, which ran from the bottom of Red's to the Mandan summit.

+In May 2025, Sundance announced that a new high-speed quad by Doppelmayer, named Electric Horseman Express, would open in 2026.
+The lift will serve 165 acres of new terrain and transport skiers near the top of Red's lift.
+The lift's name alludes to Redford's 1979 film The Electric Horseman.

+As of 2016, Sundance had the 6th-longest zip line in the United States, which has the most vertical drop of any zip line on the North American continent.